ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 4. **ActivityPub Revenue Activities**: Specialized ActivityPub activities can be used to record and notify of revenue events.

-By clearly defining monetization models and revenue distribution mechanisms, the ad system aims to be a profitable venture for all parties involved, while maintaining user trust and engagement.
+By clearly defining monetization models and revenue distribution mechanisms, the ad framework aims to be a profitable venture for all parties involved, while maintaining user trust and engagement.

 ## Pilot Testing & Feedback